holochain/holochain-rust/doc/architecture/decisions/0006-splitting-agent-into-front-house-back-house-or-not.md

 With this separation, the reasoning in February was to rewrite (only) the front-house in JS to be able to run this piece in a web browser, as needed for Holo.

 Eric and Nico continued to map out the specifics of how these two modules would interface.
 In that process it became apparent that dividing an agent in these two pieces and have them run on different remote machines has a huge disadvantage:
-  * every network communication that the back-house is doing has to be signed with the agent's keys
+  * every network communication (including the world model which happens on an ongoing basis) that the back-house is doing has to be signed with the agent's keys
   * the agent's keys are by definition part of the front-house
   * -> the back-house can't live up to its main accountability without communicating with the front-house and requesting a signature for every packet of communication